 To apply for Admission to St Thomas Law complete an Application for Admission through the Law School Admissions Council (LSAC).
 The application must be accompanied by a $40.00 nonrefundable application fee.
-Fee waivers are available to qualified candidates.
-If you are interested in receiving an application fee waiver please contact email@example.com.
+Fee waivers are available to qualified candidate by contacting email@example.com.

 St. Thomas Law reviews applications on a rolling basis, beginning in September each year.
 Applicants for fall entry are encouraged to apply by March 1.
-Our priority deadline for applications is June 1.
+The priority deadline for applications is May 1.
+Applicants who wish to begin their studies in January, must submit their application and supporting documents no later than December 10.
 The application review process begins as soon as the application is released in September and continues through July.
 The deadline for submission of a completed application is July 1st.
 The deadline for students transferring in the fall is July 1st.
-The deadline for students transferring in the spring is December 1st.
+The deadline for students transferring in the spring is December 10.
 St. Thomas Law only accepts applications submitted via LSAC.

 Official transcript from each undergraduate, graduate and professional school you attended must be sent directly to LSAC.
 All candidates must have been awarded a baccalaureate degree from an accredited four-year institution prior to enrollment at St. Thomas Law.
-Prior to matriculation, admitted students must request that their undergraduate, graduate and professional schools submit a final official transcript to St. Thomas University School of Law, Office of Admissions.
+Students who matriculate at St. Thomas Law must submit by October 15th final, official undergraduate, graduate, and professional school transcripts.

 Applicants are required to submit a personal statement of no more than four pages, double spaced.
 The statement is your opportunity to introduce yourself to the Admissions Committee and should include: (1) what you think have been your significant personal experiences thus far, beyond what may be reflected in your academic transcripts and on your resume; and (2) your personal and career ambitions.
 In four pages or less, the Admissions Committee should be able to tell why you want to go to law school and why you have decided to apply to St. Thomas Law.